-The Front of the House section highlights one individual cuisine each month with in-depth profiles of chefs, their backgrounds, their food and how they fit into LA food history – especially what each chef brought and how they retained or transformed it.
-This becomes the base of the book, “A Long Way to Go for Dinner” as described below.
-Archives are found in the Back of the House of the house section that includes archives of the posts and relevant articles.
+The Front of the House (“A Long Way to Go for Dinner” in book form) highlights one individual cuisine each month with in-depth profiles of chefs, their backgrounds, their food and how they fit into LA food history – what they brought and retained or transformed.

 Events include upcoming ethnic food events open to our followers and/or public an insider’s description of past events.

 Best Food Finds section or restaurant GUIDEBOOK is categorized by cuisine.
 It includes a brief description of the restaurant cuisine and ambiance, and “what to try and why” with photos.

 The Pantry section includes ethnic products, books and recipes.
 This includes ethnic foods, dishes and traditions gone mainstream through new American products.

 Stories range from major players, from legendary, Wolfgang Puck to Marino Ristorante owner, Ciro Marino.
 They brought with them and kept the white tablecloth tradition and evolved it into restaurants with more of a casual feel.